dhutapratama/docs/eloquent.md

         }
     }

 If needed, you may utilize [queueable anonymous event listeners](/docs/{{version}}/events#queuable-anonymous-event-listeners) when registering model events.
-This will instruct Laravel to execute the model event listener in the background using your application's [queue](/docs/{{version}}/queues):
+This will instruct Lets to execute the model event listener in the background using your application's [queue](/docs/{{version}}/queues):

     use function Illuminate\Events\queueable;